zalando/gulp-check-unused-css/README.md

 * ``angular``: Boolean, passing ``true`` will turn the support for ``ng-class`` on.

-## Ignoring classes
+## Ignoring Classes

 This plugin is inspired by the [workflow at Github](http://markdotto.com/2014/07/23/githubs-css/#linting), where a build fails if the classes used in the CSS and the templates do not overlap exactly.
-However, most of us do not write 100 % of the CSS ourselves but rely on frameworks such as Bootstrap.
+However, most of us do not write 100% of the CSS ourselves but rely on frameworks such as Bootstrap.
 That's why there are some options available to ignore "global" or "vendor" classes.

 You can provide a list of class names or regular expressions that should be ignored.